- ITR-1 & ITR-2 which is usually used by the salaried people to file ITR is now available on the e-filing website.

 ITR forms this year also asks taxpayers to specify the source of their interest incomes such as that earned on savings account, fixed deposits or any other income.

-Usually, the interest income received is taxable in the hands of an individual.
+Usually, the interest income received from bank accounts, fixed deposits etc. is taxable in the hands of an individual.
 However, individuals can claim deduction under section 80TTA of up to Rs 10,000 on the interest earned from savings account held with the bank and/or post office.
 Similarly, senior citizens can claim deduction of Rs 50,000 on the interest income earned from the deposits held with banks and/or post office.

 Soni says,"Any discrepancy or any wrongly claimed deduction will be easily spotted by the income tax department."
 Therefore, you must be careful while filling these details in your ITR.
 One must get the interest certificates either from the bank/s and/or post office branch/or any other financial institution to know the total interest earned.